Historical Buildings Walking Tour (Self Guided), Memphis

 6) Sterick Building

 The Sterick Building is the fifth tallest building and was the tallest building in Tennessee until the early 1960s.
-The 29-story building features a Gothic design was designed by Wyatt C. Hendrick and Company.
+Featuring a Gothic Revival style, this 29-story building was designed by Wyatt C. Hendrick and Company.
 It was named for its first owners, R.E.
 Sterling and Wyatt Hedrick.
 The building was constructed in 1930.

 Located on the corner of Madison Avenue and North Third Street, this building was known as “The Queen of Memphis” and “the most complex, most fabulous building in Memphis.”
 Some of the businesses this rare jewel contained included a pharmacy, beauty parlor, bank, barber shop, stockbrokers’ offices, and a Regency Room restaurant.